Jumaane Williams

 Jumaane D. Williams (/dʒu'mɑːni/ joo-MAH-nee; born May 11, 1976) is an American activist and politician who has served as the New York City Public Advocate since 2019.
-He is a former member of the New York City Council from the 45th district, which includes East Flatbush, Flatbush, Flatlands, Marine Park, and Midwood in Brooklyn.
+A member of the Democratic Party and a self-described democratic socialist, he is a former member of the New York City Council from the 45th district, which includes East Flatbush, Flatbush, Flatlands, Marine Park, and Midwood in Brooklyn.

-A member of the Democratic Party and a self-described democratic socialist, Williams served as Deputy Leader of the city council and chair of the Task Force on City Workforce Equity.
-A candidate for Lieutenant Governor of New York in 2018, he lost to incumbent Kathy Hochul.
-Williams was elected New York City Public Advocate in the 2019 special election to complete the term of Letitia James, who resigned to become Attorney General of New York.
-On November 16, 2021, Williams announced his intention to run for governor in 2022.
-He lost the Democratic primary to incumbent Governor Kathy Hochul by a margin of more than 48%.
+Williams was a member of the New York City Council from 2010 to 2019.
+He served as the council's deputy leader and as chair of the Task Force on City Workforce Equity.
+A candidate for lieutenant governor of New York in 2018, he lost to incumbent Kathy Hochul.
+Williams was elected New York City Public Advocate in the 2019 special election to complete the term of Letitia James, who resigned to become attorney general of New York.
+He was re-elected in 2021.
+Williams ran for governor in 2022, losing to incumbent governor Kathy Hochul in the Democratic primary.

 Early life and education

 Williams's parents, Greg and Patricia Williams, are from St. Andrew, Grenada.
-His father was a footballer and cricketer who represented the students of Grenada Boys Secondary School (GBSS) before moving to the U.S. to study medicine.
+His father was a footballer and cricketer before moving to the United States to study medicine.
 He has a brother.

-Williams is an alumnus of Brooklyn Technical High School and Brooklyn College, from which he received a Bachelor of Arts in political science in 2001 and a Master of Arts in urban policy and administration in 2005.
+Williams is an alumnus of Brooklyn Technical High School and Brooklyn College, where he earned a Bachelor of Arts in political science in 2001 and a Master of Arts in urban policy and administration in 2005.